OSMLatam/OSM-Notes-Ingestion/docs/processAPI.md

 - **Error Logging**: Comprehensive error logging for debugging
 - **State Preservation**: Maintains processing state for recovery

+### Signal and Trap Handling

+The API processing uses refined trap management to ensure safe termination, consistent cleanup, and clear error reporting when the process is interrupted or an unexpected error occurs.

+- Trapped signals: `INT`, `TERM`, `ERR`.
+- On trap:
+  - Flushes and closes log sections properly.
+  - Marks partial runs to enable recovery on next execution.
+  - Cleans temporary directories when safe (`CLEAN=true`), preserving artifacts for debugging otherwise.
+  - Exits with a non-zero error code aligned with the error category.

+Operational guarantees:
+- No orphan temporary directories when `CLEAN=true`.
+- No silent exits; traps always log the call stack and failure reason.
+- Compatible with parallel execution; each worker logs its own context.

 ## Performance Considerations

 ### Optimization Strategies